 Breakfast Is Your Bestie

 Whilst it may be tempting to skip meals today, that is one of the worst things you could do.
-Breakfast is one of the most important meals of the day, especially after a weekend of not so great eating.
-Instead of opting for something that will make you feel heavy, I would recommend to try incorporate some protein and fibre into this meal so that can keep you going throughout the day.
-My top pick would be 2 eggs, scrambled with a handful of baby spinach and a handful of chopped mushrooms, served with grilled asparagus spears and a cup of green tea.
+Breakfast is one of the most important meals of the day, especially after a weekend of not-so-great eating.
+Instead of opting for something that will make you feel heavy, I would recommend to try to incorporate some protein and fibre into this meal so that can keep you going throughout the day.
+My top pick would be 2 eggs, scrambled, with a handful of baby spinach and a handful of chopped mushrooms, served with grilled asparagus spears and a cup of green tea.

 Once again, stick to some form of protein and leafy greens.
 You can also add in some complex carbohydrates, but stay away from refined ones as they can cause your blood sugar levels to spike.
 Think brown rice, sweet potatoes and wholegrain breads and wraps.
 It is important to eat wholesome meals made with clean ingredients.
 For example, leafy greens are full of antioxidants and potassium, just what your body needs to feel better!
 A great lunch meal could be a piece of baked salmon with a squeeze of lemon and olive oil, served with some brown rice and broccolini or a baby spinach and kale salad.

 When you’ve had a weekend full of unhealthy eating, I recommend incorporating as much fibre into your meals as possible.
 Fruits, vegetables, and complex carbs such as sweet potato, brown rice and quinoa are great.
 These foods can help you get your digestion back on track and help keep you full in-between meals.
 Add a piece of protein to the mix and you have a great meal ready to go!